MASH: A Multiplatform and Multimodal Annotated Dataset for Societal Impact of Hurricane: Introduction

 Motivated by the identified gaps in existing datasets, we introduce a novel multiplatform and \textbf{M}ultimodal \textbf{A}nnotated Dataset for \textbf{S}ocietal Impact of \textbf{H}urricane (\textbf{MASH}).
-In particular, the MASH dataset consists of 98,662 relevant \textit{social media posts} collected from four platforms: Reddit, TikTok, X, and YouTube.
-All relevant posts are annotated with 15 categories along three dimensions: \textit{humanitarian classes}, \textit{bias classes}, and \textit{information integrity classes} in a multi-modal approach that considers both textual and visual content, providing a rich labeled dataset for in-depth analysis.
+Figure~\ref{fig:overview} shows the overview of the MASH dataset and the online platform.
+In particular, the MASH dataset consists of 59,607 relevant \textit{social media posts} collected from three platforms: Reddit, TikTok, and YouTube since they are widely used during hurricanes and provide API for large-scale data collection.
+All relevant posts are annotated along three dimensions: \textit{Humanitarian Classes}, \textit{Bias Classes}, and \textit{Information Integrity Classes} in a multi-modal approach that jointly considers textual and visual content, providing a rich labeled dataset for in-depth analysis.
 The data collection and annotation framework can also be deployed to other disasters like wildfires and earthquakes.
+We also develop an online platform to facilitate the data exploration and real-time analysis for end users such as researchers, government officials, business owners, and healthcare providers.
+Specifically, the online platform has the following functions.
+First, it contains an insight page that can retrieve social media and news media data via customizable keywords to support the investigation of emerging disasters.
+Second, it contains a highlight page to show some preliminary analysis results (e.g., sentiments, word clouds) of the MASH dataset.
+Third, it allows users to share observations, interpretations, and community insights about the dataset and the analytical findings.

 The development of the MASH dataset is the joint effort of an interdisciplinary research team from information science, computer science, hydrology, and environmental engineering.
-To the best of our knowledge, MASH is the first large-scale, multimodal, multi-platform, and multi-dimensionally annotated hurricane dataset.
-We envision that the comprehensiveness of platforms, the multimodality of the data, and the multidimensionality of the annotations will contribute to the understanding of societal impacts of hurricanes, the development of climate adaptation, and the improvement of disaster management strategies.
+To the best of our knowledge, MASH is the first large-scale, multimodal, multi-platform, and multi-dimensionally annotated dataset centered on hurricane disasters.
+Beyond data construction, we further demonstrate the usefulness of MASH through a series of analyses, including correlation analysis, temporal analysis, spatial analysis, baseline model evaluation, and sentiment analysis.
+We envision that the comprehensiveness of platforms, the multimodality of the data, and the multidimensionality of the annotations will contribute to future studies on disaster response, bias detection, truth discovery, sentiment trajectory analysis, and disaster policy making during natural disasters.